 - Further information

-The second-hand motor vehicle payment scheme will commence 1 May 2023.
-It will apply to second-hand vehicles that you buy in Great Britain (GB), move to Northern Ireland (NI) or the European Union (EU) and then resell.
+The second-hand motor vehicle payment scheme commenced 1 May 2023.
+It applies to second-hand vehicles that you buy in Great Britain (GB), move to Northern Ireland (NI) or the European Union (EU) and then resell.

 You can use the payment scheme if you:

 - Are VAT registered in NI or the EU and your business activity involves buying and selling second-hand vehicles or you make occasional purchases of second-hand vehicles for resale.